peter2520/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* Heuisu Judy Kim:
+This is a great idea!
+Thinking back to the framework and scenarios, how would this work with multiple items on the "sensor"?
+What would the color be and would the user understand which item the light was informing?

+Yi-Ru Pei:
+It is a great idea.
+It helps us categorize trash and recycle stuff easily.
+And the idea of the color signs pairing with the colors on trash cans is very clear and user-friendly to users of all ages.
+If the designer can change the start button to a sensor one would be better since sometimes people would not wash their hands before touching the button.

+Calvin Tirrell:
+Good storyboard and the videos follow the storyboard well!
+Consider giving the phone a costume so it looks less like a phone but good job!

+Samuel Willenson:
+I really like the idea of this device.
+I think the storyboard is clear and it has a good moral goal.
+Maybe you can implement an audio alert along with the red light when someone throws their trash into the wrong pin.
+This way they have no excuse as to why they ignored the red light, and can help shame them/peer pressure into righting their wrong if other people are around.

+My thoughts:
+I will add some sound affect and audio alert to the device to give more instructions to the users.
+Consider the sensor, I think apply deep learning model to multiple sensors may help the sensor to detect items

 ## Make it your own